Hearing Aids Comparisons: Getting a Cheap One Worth Buying?Published On

 HearingAssist is rechargeable affordable hearing aids that are self-programmable.

-Costco hearing aids has hearing assistance centers at some of its branches, and it carries a wide range of affordable hearing aids.
-These are quite expensive when compared to other affordable brands and can usually not be self-adjusted, but need to be done by the audiologist at the in-store service.
+Costco hearing aids have hearing assistance centers at some of its branches, and it carries a wide range of affordable hearing aids.
+These are quite expensive compared to other affordable brands and can usually not be self-adjusted, but need to be done by the audiologist at the in-store service.

 MDHearingAid has affordable behind-the-ear hearing aids that are used for mild to severe hearing loss.
 They do not need to be programmed by an audiologist.